wangpy/google-play-android-publisher-plugin/README.md

    - This can be a glob pattern, e.g. `'build/**/*-release.apk'`, or a filename, both relative to the root of the workspace
    - Multiple patterns or filenames can be entered, if separated by commas
    - If nothing is entered, the default is `'**/build/outputs/**/*.aab, **/build/outputs/**/*.apk'`
-6. Choose the track to which the APKs should be deployed
+6. Choose the track to which the files should be deployed
-   - If nothing is entered, the default is `'production'`
-7. Optionally specify a [rollout percentage][gp-docs-rollout]
+7. Specify a [rollout percentage][gp-docs-rollout]
-   - If nothing is entered, the default is to roll out to 100% of users
+   - If 100% is entered, the app will be immediately rolled out to all users
    - If 0% is entered, the given file(s) will be uploaded as a draft release, leaving any existing rollout unaffected
-8. Optionally choose "Add language" to associate release notes with the uploaded APK(s)
-   - You add entries for as many or as few of your supported language as you wish, but each language must already have been added to your app, under the "Store Listing" section in the Google Play Developer Console.
-9. Optionally specify an [in-app update priority][gp-docs-inappupdatepriority]
+8. Optionally specify an [in-app update priority][gp-docs-inappupdatepriority]
    - If nothing is entered, the default value (0, lowest priority) will be set by Google Play
+9. Optionally choose "Add language" to associate release notes with the uploaded file(s)
+   - You add entries for as many or as few of your supported language as you wish, but each language must already have been added to your app, under the "Store Listing" section in the Google Play Console.

 ###### APK expansion files
 You can optionally add up to two [expansion files][gp-docs-expansions] (main + patch) for each APK being uploaded.